STATE-APPROVED PARENT TAUGHT DRIVERS ED (PTDE)

 We charge NO additional fees for our course.
 However, you will be required to purchase a Parent Taught Driver Education Program Guide from the Texas Department of Licensing and Regulation (TDLR) which costs $20 and can be purchased online here

 .
-We also provide a link to purchase this packet from within our course.
-In either case, the $20 is not paid to us and no online course provider is authorized to provide this packet - you must obtain this from TDLR and your payment goes directly to this government agency.
-Among other things, this packet contains official state forms and training logs that will need to be filled out while administering the Parent Taught program.
+We also provide a link to purchase this guide from within our course.
+In either case, the $20 is not paid to us and no online course provider is authorized to provide this guide - you must obtain this from TDLR and your payment goes directly to this government agency.
+Among other things, this guide contains official state forms and training logs that will need to be filled out while administering the Parent Taught program.
 In addition, you’ll also have to pay a fee at the DPS when you get your learner permit and driver license.
 Currently, these fees are $16 for a permit and $11 for a license.
+Click here

 You must be at least 14 years old to begin this course and under the age of 18.

 This course is 32 hours long and is the shortest course allowed by law.
 Texas law requires that all approved Driver Ed courses be a minimum of 32 hours in length.

 The following persons may instruct the Parent Taught program: